Macrometacorp/docs/docs/quickstart.md

 ![Create a collection](/img/quickstart/create-doc-view.png)

-Macrometa distributes this collection to every location in the global fabric.
-If you're curious about the locations, click **GEO FABRICS** to see the default fabric locations.
+Macrometa distributes this collection to every location in the GeoFabric.
+If you're curious about the locations, click **GEO FABRICS** to see the default GeoFabric locations.

 ![dashboard](/img/dashboard.png)

-Great, our collection is accessible worldwide!
+Our collection is now accessible worldwide!
 However, it's empty.
 Let's fix that.

 ## Step 3: Add data to your new collection with a query.

-There are several ways to get data into a collection, including importing CSV or JSON files.
+There are several ways to add data to a collection, including importing CSV or JSON files.
 For this quickstart, we'll use a query to insert records.

 1. On the side menu, click **QUERIES**.
 2. The code block below contains six names and email addresses.
 Copy and paste it in the code editor on line 1.